slsu0424/slsu0424.github.io/_posts/2024-06-29-black-box-ai-challenge-healthcare-adoption.md

 {:.image-caption}
 *Credit: Kumar, R. Supervised, Unsupervised and Semi-supervised Learning with Real-life Usecase.
 EnjoyAlgorithms.*

-n contrast, unsupervised learning has no labeled inputs nor outputs.
+In contrast, unsupervised learning has no labeled inputs nor outputs.
 Here, the machine learning algorithm estimates a function that finds similarity among the input samples, and groups them based on that similarity as the output.

 ![unsupervised](/assets/images/2024-06/unsupervised.png){:.centered}